 As a category, I think they’re the things that appear as discrepancies compared to an idealized perception of how life should be.
 We’d prefer not to see, hear, or experience poverty, suffering, or violence directly.
 Experiencing them vicariously in novels, movies, and television is quite enough.
 Psychiatrist Carl Jung, who had a deep interest in the shadow aspect of personality, said “our failure to recognize, acknowledge and deal with shadow elements is often the root of problems between individuals and within groups and organizations; it is also what fuels prejudice between minority groups or countries and can spark off anything between an interpersonal row and a major war.”

 His comment made me wonder: How best to react or respond to the “shadow elements” that we or others express in everyday living?
-For insight, I looked for quotes by those who dealt with them head-on.
+For insight, I looked for quotes by religious leaders who dealt with them head-on.

 Poverty — Jesus